Chapter 4 Performing spatial operations in R

 View(city_centre_prems)

-You then create a map with this simple bit of code:
+You create a map with this simple bit of code:

 And just print it: